abdul-o/abdul-o/README.md

 ### Hi there 👋

+Nice to meet you

+I’m currently learning Frontend and Backend at Zuri.

+I’m looking to collaborate on any project that will had value to me

+You can reach me on LinkedIn @abdullateef-dauda

 <!--
 **abdul-o/abdul-o** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.